Jonny Wilkinson

-Jonathan Peter Wilkinson, CBE (born 25 May 1979) is an English former rugby union player.
-A fly-half, he played for Newcastle Falcons and Toulon and represented England and the British & Irish Lions.
+Jonathan Peter Wilkinson (born 25 May 1979) is an English former rugby union player.
+A fly-half, he played for Newcastle Falcons and French side Toulon and represented England and the British & Irish Lions.
 He is particularly known for scoring the winning drop goal in the 2003 Rugby World Cup Final and is widely acknowledged as one of the best rugby union players of all time.

 He played club rugby for twelve seasons in the English Premiership with Newcastle Falcons.
-In 2009 he moved to Toulon, where he won two Heineken Cups and one Top 14 championship in five seasons.
+In 2009, he moved to Toulon, where he won two Heineken Cups and one Top 14 championship in five seasons.
+He holds the record of top point-scorer at both clubs.

 Wilkinson won 91 caps for England.
 He was an integral member of the England squad which won the 2003 World Cup, scoring the winning drop goal in the last minute of extra time against Australia in the final.
 He came back from several injuries and was part of the England team which reached the final of the 2007 World Cup.
 He toured twice with the British & Irish Lions, in 2001 to Australia and 2005 to New Zealand, winning 6 caps.

-He retired from rugby after the end of the 2013–14 season.
+He retired from rugby at the end of the 2013–14 season.
 In 2016, he was inducted into the World Rugby Hall of Fame.
 Wilkinson is currently a studio pundit for ITV Sport, working on their coverage of the Six Nations Championship, Rugby World Cup and other rugby events.